ps5-payload-dev/gdbsrv/README.md

 ## Known issues
 - Symbols from dynamic sony libraries are not loaded correctly at the moment.
-- A couble of arguments passed to the ELF is allocated on the heap, so gdb may report errors when trying to resolve the aeguments to _start()
+- A couble of arguments passed to the ELF is allocated on the heap, so gdb may report errors when trying to resolve the arguments to _start()

 ## Reporting Bugs
 If you encounter problems with ps5-payload-gdbsrv, please [file a github issue][issues].